vomaufgang/publish/CONTRIBUTING.md

    $ tox -e py36
    ~~~

-7. Commit your changes and push your branch to GitHub:
+7. Commit your changes and push your branch to GitLab:

    ~~~shell
    $ git add .